 - We stay on college and university campuses because other venues are much more expensive.
-This enables us to keep the cost to attend so low.
-It is also nice to see various colleges and universities and their libraries.
+This keeps the cost to attend so low.
+It is also enlightening to see various colleges and universities and their libraries.

-- We rotate around Ohio so that library staff who are unable to travel far can still attend now and then.
-We sometimes return to schools that have worked very well for us in the past, like Baldwin-Wallace in the northeast.
-In other areas, like the southeast, it is difficult to find accomodations with the necessary amenities that are available at the end of June or beginning of July.
+- We try to rotate around Ohio so that library staff who are unable to travel far can still attend now and then.
+We sometimes return to schools that have worked very well for us in the past.
+In some areas, like the southeast, it is difficult to find accomodations with the necessary amenities that are available at the end of June or beginning of July.

 - We prefer locations with gathering spaces in or near the dorms for socializing, games, and watching movies.